steamclock/bluejay/README.md

 ### Listen Restoration

-The `ListenRestorable` is a protocol allowing the restoration of previously active listens should CoreBluetooth decide that a state restoration is necessary.
+The `ListenRestorer` is a protocol allowing the restoration of previously active listens should CoreBluetooth decide that a state restoration is necessary.

 ```
-public protocol ListenRestorable: class {
+public protocol ListenRestorer: class {
     func didFindRestorableListen(on characteristic: CharacteristicIdentifier) -> Bool
 }
 ```

-By default, if there is no `ListenRestorable` delegate available, or if the protocol function returns false, then any previously active listens will be cancelled when state restoration occurs.
+By default, if there is no `ListenRestorer` delegate available, or if the protocol function returns false, then any previously active listens will be ended during state restoration.

 If the function returns true, then the provided characteristic with a previously active listen must be restored using the `restoreListen` function:

 ```
-extension ViewController: ListenRestorable {
+extension ViewController: ListenRestorer {

     func didFindRestorableListen(on characteristic: CharacteristicIdentifier) -> Bool {
         if characteristic == heartRate {